-Only Murders in the Building season 3 is extending out of the Arconia all the way to Broadway.
-The true crime-sendup series will return with the main trio — played by Steve Martin, Martin Short and Selena Gomez — once again embroiled in a murder mystery.
+Only Murders in the Building season 3 is recruiting Meryl Streep to join its already star-studded cast.
+The true crime-sendup series will return with the main trio — played by Steve Martin, Martin Short and Selena Gomez — once again embroiled in a murder mystery involving Streep and fellow newbie Paul Rudd.

-They'll be joined by a new cast member, Paul Rudd, who made a surprise cameo at the end of the season 2 finale as actor Ben Glenroy.
+Rudd made a surprise cameo at the end of the season 2 finale as Broadway actor Ben Glenroy.

 Only Murders in the Building made an unlikely team out of a retired actor, a failed Broadway director and an aimless young woman.
 The first season was the most-watched original comedy in Hulu's history and earned 14 Emmy nominations, including Outstanding Comedy Series.